This post may contain affiliate links. This blog generates income via ads.

 For the stir fry:

-- 2 pounds boneless skinless chicken breasts , cut into cubes
+- 2 pounds boneless skinless chicken breasts , cut 1-inch into pieces

 - 2 cups broccoli florets